Schwarzschild metric: Orbital motion

 A particle orbiting in the Schwarzschild metric can have a stable circular orbit with r > 3r_{s}.
 Circular orbits with r between 1.5r_{s} and 3r_{s} are unstable, and no circular orbits exist for r < 1.5r_{s}.
 The circular orbit of minimum radius 1.5r_{s} corresponds to an orbital velocity approaching the speed of light.
 It is possible for a particle to have a constant value of r between r_{s} and 1.5r_{s}, but only if some force acts to keep it there.

 Noncircular orbits, such as Mercury's, dwell longer at small radii than would be expected in Newtonian gravity.
 This can be seen as a less extreme version of the more dramatic case in which a particle passes through the event horizon and dwells inside it forever.
 Intermediate between the case of Mercury and the case of an object falling past the event horizon, there are exotic possibilities such as knife-edge orbits, in which the satellite can be made to execute an arbitrarily large number of nearly circular orbits, after which it flies back outward.

 Symmetries

+The isometry group of the Schwarzschild metric is $\mathbb R\times \mathrm{O}(3)\times \{\pm 1\}$, where $\mathrm{O}(3)$ is the orthogonal group of rotations and reflections in three dimensions, $\mathbb R$ comprises the time translations, and $\{\pm 1\}$ is the group generated by time reversal.

-The group of isometries of the Schwarzschild metric is the subgroup of the ten-dimensional Poincaré group which takes the time axis (trajectory of the star) to itself.
+This is thus the subgroup of the ten-dimensional Poincaré group which takes the time axis (trajectory of the star) to itself.
 It omits the spatial translations (three dimensions) and boosts (three dimensions).
 It retains the time translations (one dimension) and rotations (three dimensions).
 Thus it has four dimensions.
 Like the Poincaré group, it has four connected components: the component of the identity; the time reversed component; the spatial inversion component; and the component which is both time reversed and spatially inverted.